eficode-academy/rf-advanced-web-katas/exercises/readme.md

 need more help, take a look at the step-by-step instructions.
 The detailed instructions are split into collapsible steps, which are then further divided into collipsable steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
-The step-by-step instructions also explain in some steps about _why_ they are done as they are done in the exercise.
+The step-by-step instructions also include explanations in some places about _why_ things are done as they are done in the exercise.

 If you need additional help, example solutions are available in the [examples](../examples) directory.
 The example solutions are by no means the only possible solution, but they follow the style of the exercises.